Think3003/Movie-Recommendation-System/README.md

 ## 📂 Dataset

-The project uses the **TMDb 5000 Movie Dataset**, which contains metadata for 5,000 movies including:
+The project uses the **[LINK](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)**, which contains metadata for 5,000 movies including:
 - Genres
 - Cast and Crew
 - Keywords